kenhyuwa/blade-minify/README.md

 [![Total Downloads](https://poser.pugx.org/renatomarinho/laravel-blade-minify/downloads)](https://packagist.org/packages/renatomarinho/laravel-blade-minify)

 ### Simple package to minify HTML output on demand which results on a 35%+ optimization.
 ### Packages backup from RenatoMarinho\laravel-page-speed.
-Because I Just need this packases simple not complete packages like RenatoMarinho\laravel-page-speed
+Because I Just need this packages simple not complete packages like RenatoMarinho\laravel-page-speed

 ## Installation is easy